What is Fortnite? Safety guide for parents

 Available parental controls

-Fortnite has a variety of parental controls that mirror those offered in the Epic Games Store.
+Enhance Fortnite safety with a variety of parental controls that mirror those offered in the Epic Games Store.
+You can do the following things with these controls.

 Monitor who they talk to